Posted on 05 Jun 2012 19:54

 Although since then, botulism occurrences have never been a regular thing, and large-scale epidemics do not occur, there have been a number of significant outbreaks through the years, many involving infants, who are much more susceptible to the disease.

 An unusual cause of botulism poisoning began to occur in New York City in 1982 in heroin users.
 The poisonings were seen in injection users who injected a type of heroin called Black Tar Heroin, so-called because of its dark, gummy appearance.
 Although this began in New York, most cases since have been in California.
 It is relatively rare and few deaths have occurred.9

 Types of Botulism

-There are three main types of botulism but five different types of botulism are clinically recognized.
+Seven different types of botulism neurotoxins are recognized, and named types A through G. There are three main types of botulism poisoning and two more rare types.
 The first three below are the main types, followed by two other more rare types.

 - Foodborne botulism (ingestion of preformed toxin)

 - Infant botulism (production of toxin in vivo in immature infant gut)